jfox015/Eischied-AngularJs/README.md

 $ npm start
 ```

-Brows to http://localhost:3000 to run.
+Browse to http://localhost:3000 to run.